Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 2 - 14:15

+Due to an outage at Deliveroo, I had to walk to town to get some food.
+Minor set back.
+I'm having a little break from the problem which I'm currently trying to solve, moving child actors into the world.
+For some reason destroying the parent actor after detaching them still removes the children, even though they're in the world.
+Might just make the parent invisible, or maybe once they're attached to the player the problem will go away.

 ### Day 2 - 12:05

 Really proud of my dynamic food types.
 I should be able to add more if I like and only have to change one function